-Before a public company with shares admitted to trading and official listing on a regulated market can enter into a specific agreement for incentive-based remuneration for a member of the board of directors and/or management board, the shareholders must adopt general guidelines for such incentive-based remuneration at a general meeting.
+Before a public company with shares admitted to trading and official listing on a regulated market can enter into a specific agreement for incentive-based remuneration for a member of the board of directors and/or the management board, the shareholders must adopt general guidelines for such incentive-based remuneration at a general meeting.
+Further, the Committee on Corporate Governance has prepared a guideline containing practices with respect to remuneration policies and incentive-based remuneration recommending, inter alia, that the board of directors does not receive warrants and stock options.

 The Danish FSA has issued an executive order on remuneration in the financial sector.
-In addition to certain disclosure obligations, the order covers rules on how salary to directors and management is composed between fixed and variable elements and securities based instruments.
+In addition to certain disclosure obligations, the order covers rules on how salary to directors and management is composed between fixed and variable elements and securities-based instruments.